samocooper/nuclitrack/docs/index.rst

 If you want to export data on all the track click save all to CSV.
 Otherwise you can select individual tracks and export only these selections.
 To do this with a track selected click store track.
 It should now be marked with a black dot.
 Once you have selected all the tracks you want, then click export selected to csv.

+Events can also be added.
+These are extremely useful if you want to computationally syncronise your cells to specific timepoints such as S-phase entry.
+There are three event options that you can choose.
+If you select one of these and then click on the graph window at the desired timepoint, you will see a Cyan, Yellow or Magenta line appear at this point marking the event.
+When you export your results to csv format, the final column will then contain the number (1, 2 or 3 depending on which event was chosen) at this time point.

-Finally you can change which features you want to visualise using the text boxes on the right.
-Here choose a number between one and 11, representing the features:
+You can also change which features you want to visualise using the text boxes on the right.
+Here choose a number between one and 11, representing the features, the 'Floored Mean' feature is particularly useful for identifying PCNA foci a common fluoresecent label used to mark S-phase in cycling cells:

 * Area,
 * Eccentricity